Toggle: English / Spanish

 Surgery may be needed to drain an abscess.

 Prompt treatment with antibiotics usually leads to a complete recovery.
-However, it may take weeks, or even months, for swelling to disappear.
-The amount of time to recovery depends on the cause.
+It may take weeks, or even months, for swelling to disappear.

 - Abscess formation